unbalancedbreakfast/awesome-conferences/README.md

 ## About

-_This was seeded initially from [@brittanystoroz's Twitter list](https://twitter.com/brittanystoroz/lists/confs-and-meetups ).
-The `O-Reilly` folder is the dedicated front end where you can filter through all of the conferences listed by @joshsimmons on his [excel sheet](https://docs.google.com/spreadsheets/d/1ttYpVdCRb8G3ulesFrg6OvpJGKEXk6kmmtGWsyqWFw4/edit#gid=0).
-Initial work on this list was done by [@Stephn-R](https://github.com/Stephn-R)._
+_This was seeded initially from [@brittanystoroz's Twitter list](https://twitter.com/brittanystoroz/lists/confs-and-meetups )._

 ## Maintainers